Configure Visual Builder for the Wholesale CBDC Sample Application

 Peers

-This business object is designed to store information about the peers in all Oracle Blockchain Platform instances within the network.
-To input the peer URL details into the business object, you should enter the corresponding peer URL values in the peerURL column along with their respective Oracle Blockchain Platform Membership Service Provider IDs (mspId
+This business object is designed to store information about the peers in all Oracle Blockchain Platform instances in the network.
+To enter the peer URL details into the business object, enter the corresponding peer URL values in the peerURL column along with their respective Oracle Blockchain Platform Membership Service Provider IDs (mspId

 ).